Batterygrid-intern/pem353-bender/README.md

 4. Publish data read to a mqtt-broker.
 5. Reads from pem353 every 50-100 ms.
 # Table of Contents
+# Design and architecture
+## Hardware

+### pem353-bender

+### rasppberry pi 4
+ - 1GB RAM
+ - 64bit OS Lite
+ -
+### raspberrypi rs-485 hat

+## software
+software components that will be built or used in this project
+### pem353-bender service that runs on the raspberrypi
+- modbusrtu client that reads data from the pem353
+- publish reads to mqtt broker.
+- runs a modbusTCP server and makes the data available to other devices.

+### watchdog to monitor and manage the pem353-bender service

+### deployment script
 ## Flowchart

 ```mermaid